Join for FREE

 fuertesi is sometimes split as full species, Ochre Oriole or Fuerte's Oriole.

-Trees along streams, rivers and lakes, and on farms and parklands.
+Open woodland, trees along streams, rivers and lakes, and on farms and parklands.
+Avoids dense woodland.

-They build a deep, hanging cup nest, although woven of grass fibres, hidden within dense foliage, often in a dense cluster of trees.
-The young leave the nest 11 to 14 days after hatching.
+They construct a deep, hanging cup nest, from grass fibres.
+It is hidden within dense foliage, often in a cluster of trees.
+The young fledge 11 to 14 days after hatching.

 External Links